ARTICLE

 El Niño was recognized by fishers off the coast of Peru as the appearance of unusually warm water.
 We have no real record of what indigenous Peruvians called the phenomenon, but Spanish immigrants called it El Niño, meaning “the little boy” in Spanish.
 When capitalized, El Niño means the Christ Child, and was used because the phenomenon often arrived around Christmas.
 El Niño soon came to describe irregular and intense climate changes rather than just the warming of coastal surface waters.

-Led by the work of Sir Gilbert Walker in the 1930s, climatologists determined that El Niño occurs simultaneously with the Southern Oscillation.
+Led by the work of Sir Gilbert Walker in the 1930s, determined that El Niño occurs with the Southern Oscillation.
 The Southern Oscillation is a change in air pressure over the tropical Pacific Ocean.
-When coastal waters become warmer in the eastern tropical Pacific (El Niño), the atmospheric pressure above the ocean decreases.
+When coastal waters become warmer in the eastern tropical Pacific (El Niño), the above the ocean decreases.
 Climatologists define these linked phenomena as El Niño-Southern Oscillation (ENSO).
 Today, most scientists use the terms El Niño and ENSO interchangeably.

-Scientists use the Oceanic Nino Index (ONI) to measure deviations from normal sea-surface temperatures.
+Scientists use the (ONI) to measure deviations from normal sea-surface temperatures.
 El Niño events are indicated by sea surface temperature increases of more than 0.9° Fahrenheit for at least five successive three-month seasons.
 The intensity of El Niño events varies from weak temperature increases (about 4–5° F) with only moderate local effects on weather and climate to very strong increases (14–18° F) associated with worldwide climatic changes.

 In order to understand the development of El Niño, it’s important to be familiar with non-El Niño conditions in the Pacific Ocean.
-Normally, strong trade winds blow westward across the tropical Pacific, the region of the Pacific Ocean located between the Tropic of Cancer and the Tropic of Capricorn.
+Normally, strong blow westward across the tropical Pacific, the region of the Pacific Ocean located between the Tropic of Cancer and the Tropic of Capricorn.
 These winds push warm surface water toward the western Pacific, where it borders Asia and Australia.

 Due to the warm trade winds, the sea surface is normally about 0.5 meter (1.5 feet) higher and 7.2° C (12.96° F) warmer in Indonesia than Ecuador.
 The westward movement of warmer waters causes cooler waters to rise up toward the surface on the coasts of Ecuador, Peru, and Chile.
 This process is known as upwelling.

 Upwelling provides food for a wide variety of marine life, including most major fisheries.
-Fishing is one of the primary industries of Peru, Ecuador, and Chile.
+Fishing is one of the industries of Peru, Ecuador, and Chile.
 Some of the fisheries include anchovy, sardine, mackerel, shrimp, tuna, and hake.

 The upwelling process also influences global climate.
 The warm ocean temperature in the western Pacific contributes to increased rainfall around the islands of Indonesia and New Guinea.
 The air influenced by the cool eastern Pacific, along the coast of South America, remains relatively dry.